darman96/2d-colony-sim/README.md

 To install the required dependencies for Vulkan, GLFW, and GLM, follow these steps:

 1. Install the Vulkan SDK:
-   - Download the Vulkan SDK from the official Vulkan website: [https://vulkan.lunarg.com/sdk/home](https://vulkan.lunarg.com/sdk/home)
+   - Use the provided `setup_vulkan_sdk.sh` script to install the Vulkan SDK.
-   - Follow the installation instructions for your operating system.

 2. Install GLFW:
    - Download GLFW from the official GLFW website: [https://www.glfw.org/download.html](https://www.glfw.org/download.html)